gscontras/probLang/chapters/01-introduction.md

 To make this more intelligible, let's consider a concrete example and a vanilla version of an RSA model.
 In its initial formulation, reft:frankgoodman2012 use the basic RSA framework to model referent choice in efficient communication.
 Let us suppose that there are only three objects that speaker and listener want to talk about, as in Fig. 1.

 {% include figure.html
-width="400px"
 file="../images/rsa_scene.png"
-caption="Fig. 1: Example referential communication scenario from Frank and Goodman.
-Speakers choose a single word, <i>u</i>, to signal an object, <i>s</i>."
+caption="Example referential communication scenario from Frank and Goodman.
+Speakers choose a single word, <i>u</i>, to signal an object, <i>s</i>." number = "1" width="400px"
 %}

 In a **reference game** a speaker wants to refer to one of the given objects.
 To simplify, we assume that the speaker may only choose one property (see below) with which to do so.
 In the example of Fig. 1 the **set of world states**